’90 Day Fiancé’: A Seemingly Drunk Darcey Silva Blames Sister For Relationship Drama With Tom

 “I really do feel like Stacey’s to blame.
 If we hadn’t come to Albania, he probably would’ve proposed.
 I would have a ring on my finger, but I guess not.”

-The clips then goes back to the sisters, where Stacey shifts the blame back to Darcey and her own issues.
+The clip then goes back to the sisters, where Stacey shifts the blame back to Darcey and her own issues.

 “If he’s going to walk away, he’s going to walk away from you because of these issues,” Stacey says.